 If you want your blog post to show up in search engines, you need to make sure it’s structured in a way that’s easy to read and logical.
 A jumble of words and thoughts that makes your target audience stop reading and look for something else, won’t help you grow your business.

-Planning your blog post structure before you start is an easy way to make sure you have a clear beginning, middle and end.
+Planning your blog post structure before you start is an easy way to make sure you have a clear beginning, middle, and end.
 This doesn’t need to be detailed, but getting into the habit of planning out your writing process before you start is a good idea to help you write a post that’s going to rank well.

 Planning and headline

 Start at the beginning.
-List the main points you want to cover and where they’ll go in the post.
+List the main points you want to cover and where they will go in the post.
 Starting with your headline is one of the most effective ways of making sure your post is logical and makes sense.
 It needs to be something that tells the reader exactly what the main topic of the post is and what it’s about.
 Including power words such as “discover”, “memorable”, “beautiful”, “challenge” or “easy” are good ways of catching a reader’s attention.
-If you’re writing a list post, headlines such as “Five of the best…..” of ” Ten of the best ways to ……..”
+If you’re writing a list post, headlines such as “Five of the best…..” or ” Ten of the best ways to ……..”
 “How to do xyz in three easy steps” work well.
 It’s very clear from headlines like that, what the post is going to be about.

 If you then share the headline on social media, for example, your audience will know instantly whether the type of article you’ve written is going to be something they want to read.
 If you’re struggling to come up with a good headline, there are free resources you can use to give you a helping hand.
 Title Generator, for example, generates headlines based on your keywords.